aquariumpain/referee/README.md

 ()embed - Puts text in a nice embed

 ### Administration
+()setadminrole - Sets Admin Role.
+The Admin Role can do commands flagged as (ADMIN COMMAND).
+The default is only the owner can usde these commands.
+Leaving the role name blank will reset your current admin role.
+(ADMIN COMMAND)

 ()autorole - Automatically assigns roles when a user joins the server.
 (ADMIN COMMAND) MAKE SURE THAT THE referee ROLE IS HIGHER THAN THE AUTOROLE ROLE

 ()announce - Sets an welcome or leave message.
 Leaving the message blank will clear your set message.
 Including {Mention} in the message mentions the user that joined.
 (ADMIN COMMAND)